ikozyris/yocto/CONTRIBUTING.md

 }
 ```

-For merge requests:
+For pull/merge requests (PR/MR):
-- Descriptive comments in commits, title,
+- Descriptive comments in commits, title, description
-- If the change is really minor (<10 lines) and does
+- If the change is just a typo create an issue not a PR/MR
-	not change the logic/alogrithm of the code,
-	create an issue rather than a merge request